-The Bats in Churches project is looking at ways to help with cleaning and engaging the local community with the church bats.
-The project is funding cloth covers to replace the plastic sheeting currently covering the pews.
+The Bats in Churches project funded cloth covers to replace the unsightly plastic sheeting covering the pews.

-In May 2022 children from Rushbury CofE Primary School visited to learn about the history and heritage of the church, why bats like to roost in churches, the problems this can sometimes cause, and what the project is doing to help.
+In May 2022 children from Rushbury CofE Primary School visited to learn about the history and heritage of the church, why bats like to roost in churches, the problems this can sometimes cause, and the work of the Bats in Churches project.